 “I believe this group will allow us to realize these campaigns periodically.
 Sadly, the Lucre Municipality doesn’t have sufficient economic resources.
 We are a small municipality.
 Because of this, the support of private companies is very important to preserve the swamp and our environment,” stated biologist Luis Blas, Environmental Sub-manager of the Lucre District Municipality.

-In the same way, Vicente Almanza Tupayachi, a biology student of University of San Antonio Abad of Cusco mentioned, “I believe we must act urgently against contamination.
+In the same way, Vicente Almanza Tupayachi, a biology student of University of San Antonio Abad of Cusco mentioned some importan things.
+“I believe we must act urgently against contamination.
 The population doesn’t have a consciousness of this and continues throwing trash on the swamp’s banks.
-I think these types of campaigns should be repeated over and over again.
-I know that Salkantay Trekking does cleaning campaigns in various places, and I’m in agreement with that.”
+I know that Salkantay Trekking does cleaning campaigns in various places, and I’m in agreement with that.”, he said.

 Caring for nature is caring for our own lives.
 We hope that this small effort can multiply itself to stop the environmental catastrophe which, according to the opinion of many specialists, is imminent.